junglesta/wherenodoctor/_posts/2016-01-01-19-info-for-mothers-and-midwives.md

 If the baby still is high in the womb, you can move the head a little.
 But if it has already engaged (dropped lower) getting ready for birth, you cannot move it.

-A woman’s  rst baby sometimes engages 2 weeks before labor begins.
+A woman’s first baby sometimes engages 2 weeks before labor begins.
 Later babies may not engage until labor starts.

 If the baby’s head is down, his birth is likely to go well.